 Community Engagement aims to enhance relationships between the University and the local community.

-Queen’s University aims to have a strong and productive relationship with the business sector.
+Queen’s University aims to connect, enhance and strengthen partnerships between University and the Northern Ireland business sector.